Guidelines For Contributing

 To test the templates, please perform the following:

-• Update the Petstore sample by running the shell scripts under the bin folder.
-For example, run ./bin/generate-samples.sh ./bin/configs/python* to update the Python-related samples under samples.
+.
 For Windows, please install GIT bash.
 (If you find that there are new files generated or unexpected changes as a result of the update, that's not unusual as the test cases are added to the OpenAPI spec from time to time.
-If you've questions or concerns, please open a ticket to start a discussion)
+If you've questions or concerns, please open a ticket to start a discussion) - During development, it can be helpful to quickly regenerate the samples without recompiling all of openapi-generator, e.g. when you have only updated the mustache templates.
+This can be done by passing the

-• Run the tests in the sample folder using maven mvn integration-test -f /path/to/pom.xml, e.g. mvn integration-test -f samples/client/petstore/python/pom.xml. (some languages may not contain unit testing for Petstore and we're looking for contribution from the community to implement those tests).
+. (some languages may not contain unit testing for Petstore and we're looking for contribution from the community to implement those tests).
 Please notice: you must run a local instance of the Petstore server in order to perform the tests, as running them against petstore.swagger.io is not supported anymore.
-Please refer to item 3 of Integration Tests - How to add integration tests for new Petstore samples to learn how to quickly configure and run it.
+Please refer to item 3 of Integration Tests - How to add integration tests for new Petstore samples to learn how to quickly configure and run it. - Finally, git commit the updated samples files:

-• For new test cases, please add to the Fake Petstore spec
+if added files with new test cases) - For new test cases, please add to the Fake Petstore spec

 To start the CI tests, you can:

-• Leverage http://travis-ci.org to run the CI tests by adding your own openapi-generator repository.
+, assuming you have all the required tools installed to run tests for different languages. - Leverage http://travis-ci.org to run the CI tests by adding your own openapi-generator repository.

-• Run some of the CI tests in your local workspace.
+- Run some of the CI tests in your local workspace.

 See OpenAPI Tools wiki for more information about the integration tests.